[Moderate revision–posted 5/23/23 (replaces 6/11/15 edition)]

 OP 68.01: Communications and News Media Policy and Procedures

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to develop, using mass communications and new media, public understanding of Texas Tech University programs, activities, and events.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to develop, using mass communications and the media, public awareness of Texas Tech University experts, programs, activities, and events.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Office of Communications & Marketing with substantive revisions presented to the Executive Director of Communications & Marketing and the President.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Office of Communications & Marketing with substantive revisions presented to the Vice President for Marketing & Communications and the President.

 1. Print and Web Publication Guidelines

-All Texas Tech University staff and faculty are required to use the Texas Tech University visual identity guidelines, as revised and subsequently approved by the Board of Regents in 2005, for all external or internal publications, including letterhead, reports, magazines, newsletters, presentations, and information published on the Texas Tech University website.
+All Texas Tech University staff and faculty are required to use the Texas Tech University visual identity guidelines, as revised and subsequently approved by the Board of Regents in 2005, for all external or internal publications, including, but not limited to, letterhead, reports, magazines, newsletters, presentations, and information published on the Texas Tech University website.
 If graphical representation is desired on official internal or external publications, staff and faculty must follow the guidelines and use the templates provided, all of which work together to establish the university's comprehensive visual identity.
 Guidelines are available on the Texas Tech University website.
-Questions should be directed to the Director of Marketing and Brand Management within the Office of Communications & Marketing.
+Questions should be directed to the Office of Communications & Marketing.

 2. Paid Advertising and Promotional Items

-All advertising and promotional items purchased by any unit within the university, excluding personnel classified advertising, must be approved by the Director of Marketing and Brand Management within the Office of Communications & Marketing.
+All advertising and promotional items purchased by any unit within the university, excluding personnel classified advertising, must be approved by the Office of Communications & Marketing.

 3. News Media